njohnso6/nia_snakemake_class/00_setup/A.md

 Begin an sinteractive session if you have not already.
-In a separate directory, run `git clone https://github.com/NIH-HPC/snakemake-class.git` cd into it and run `.setup.sh/`
+In a separate directory, run `git clone https://github.com/NIH-HPC/snakemake-class.git` then:
+- cd into it
+- run `.setup.sh/`

 This will set up all the necessary files and singularity containers.